2016 Macedonian protests: The protests

 On 23 April, the anti-government protests continued in several cities in the country.
 The next day, Zdravko Saveski, member of the collective presidency of the left-wing party The Left and one other member of the same party were put in house custody.
 Previously, three more protesters were put in house custody.
 The protests organized by "Protestiram" (I protest) and supported by the opposition and nongovernmental organizations continued in several cities and the between 15,000 and 20,000 demonstrators in Skopje protest in front of the parliament, the several ministry, and in front of the government.
 On 25 April, a large pro-government rally occurred in Bitola, organized by the Citizens for Macedonian Defense (GDOM, in Macedonian), with thousands in attendance.
 They rallied in support of the planned parliamentary elections on June 5.
 On Tuesday, 26 April, the anti-government protests begin in new 3 cities: Tetovo, Kičevo and Radoviš, and this day there was protest in 15 cities in Macedonia.
 There was a pro-government rally on April 27, organized by GDOM in the city of Kicevo in support of the planned parliamentary elections on June 5.
 The anti-government protests continued after the holidays on 2 and 3 May in Skopje, Tetovo, Bitola, Prilep, Strumica, Kumanovo and Gevgelija.
 In Skopje, demonstrators protest in front of parliament, government and courts.

 On 4 May, farmers join the "Protestiram" (I protest) movement with road block in the country.
 Also on that day, mass pro-government demonstrations organized by the GDOM occurred in Bitola, Stip, Veles, Delčevo, Gevgelija, Strumica, Kumanovo, Tetovo and Radoviš, in support of the June 5 elections.
 A spokesperson for the GDOM told the media that they needed to prevent destructive scenarios and allow the people to make their decision by voting in the scheduled elections.
 On 6 May 2016, there were anti-government protests in 14 cities around the country.
-In Skopje, demonstrators with symbols of resistance, and the sung the resistance song "Bella Ciao" in front of the parliament and the government.
+In Skopje, there were demonstrators with symbols of resistance, and they were singing the resistance song "Bella Ciao" in front of the parliament and the government.
 On 5 May, the government of Germany appointed a special envoy, the former German ambassador to Yugoslavia, to help resolve the political crisis.
 Another GDOM demonstration occurred in Bitola on May 7.
 On 9 May, thousands of demonstrators in Skopje with Macedonian and EU flags, songs and resistance symbols protested in front of the parliament and government buildings.
 That day, there were also anti-government demonstrations in 11 other cities in the country including Strumica, Bitola, Prilep and Berovo.